The Bulletin Board

 White is in charge of the building permits and zoning regulations.

 See her at the Municipal Building.

 To reserve the McGehee Depot meeting room any

-Leaf pickup will be May 22.
+Leaf pickup will be announced.
 Be sure to cut all limbs to 4' sections.

 The Social Security Administration is no longer coming to McGehee